Kmhaas/Chevron_Market_Predictions_Final-Project/README.md

 Slide 3:
 I was able to get my stock data for Chevron from Yahoo Finance as a csv file.
 The Yahoo Finance page gives me the option of choosing a set period for the data or the entire history of the stock.
 I decided to use the data from 2010-01-04 to the present day.
 Slide 5:
 I only found the data from yahoo finance as relevant.
 Other models use columns created drawing conclusions from other factors to create more data for stock predictions.
 The raw data from the market was all I used, the ‘open’,’close’,volume’ and ‘date’.
-I dropped the ‘adj close’,’low’ and ‘high’ columns.
 Slide 6:
 Analysis phase;  I decided the 'Adj Close', 'Low' ,and ’High', columns were unneeded data for the machine learning model.
 No null values were found within the dataframe.
 Slide 7: